thomascamminady/alltime_athletics_python/README.rst

 -------
 The latest data frame can be found `here as a csv`_, or  here_ in parquet_ format.

-Here are women's world record performances.
+As an example, here are the women's world record performances.

 +----+------------------------+---------------------------+----------+
 |    | event                  | name                      | result   |